giantswarm/docs/sources/guides/ruby_on_rails.md

 ....
 ```

 Upon `docker build -t sample_rails_4 .` our patched Rails Gemfile is added and the dependencies are installed.
-Then the Rails app is added and NodeJS is installed.
+Then the Rails sample app is added and NodeJS is installed.
 See the [Rails Dockerfile](
 https://github.com/docker-library/rails/blob/7bb6ade7f97129cc58967d7d0ae17f4b62ae52eb/onbuild/Dockerfile) for details.

-If you now run your container with `docker run -p 3000:3000 sample_rails_4` you can access the rails app on port 3000.
-But hold on we need to configure our databse.
+If you now run your container with `docker run -p 3000:3000 sample_rails_4` you should runtime error that no database is configured.
+Great let's do that.

 ## Adding mysql

-Next we want to run this app with a mysql database in it's own container.
-As a database we can use the [mysql](https://registry.hub.docker.com/_/mysql/) image, which automatically creates an `admin` user with a random password on startup.
+As a database we choose a mysql which is should be it's own container.
+Fortunatly we can use the predefined [mysql](https://registry.hub.docker.com/_/mysql/) image, which automatically creates an `root` user with a random password on startup.
 It also supports reading the initial password from the `MYSQL_ROOT_PASSWORD` environment variable.
 So to start our database, we run this:

 ```bash
 $ PASS=somesecretpassword